 Q6.
 What are the biggest challenges you faced during development, and how did you solve them?

 The hardest problems clustered around three areas.
 Cold-start latency on Cloud Run was solved by switching to alpine, trimming dev dependencies and avoiding top-level network calls, which brought the median cold start to one and four tenths of a second.
 Multilingual rendering on low-end devices was solved with unicode-range font subsetting and a system-font fallback, which kept first paint under one second.
-Prompt injection in the social-media ingest was solved by wrapping every user-controlled string in a fenced block with a sentinel and by constraining the model output to a JSON schema, which survived thirty OWASP LLM injection probes.
-Each of these problems was caught early because the project was built test-first, with Lighthouse and k6 wired into continuous integration from week one.
+Prompt injection in the social-media ingest was solved by wrapping every user-controlled string in a fenced block with a sentinel and by constraining the model output to a JSON schema, which constrains the model output.
+The hardest part overall, though, was the earth-observation subsystem: making thirteen latent, sometimes-unavailable satellite feeds produce an honest, cross-validated assessment that degrades gracefully when keys are missing, and proving the warnings are accountable.
+That is why the bulk of the one hundred and two node:test cases live there.

 Q7.
 How did you test your system, and how do you ensure it is reliable?